 Monfex trading platform supports all of the most popular chart types, including Bars, Japanese candlesticks, Heikin Ashi, Line and Area.
 You can switch between the chart types using the Charts menu.

 How to Set a Chart Timeframe

 A timeframe is a time interval of prices used to build a chart of a cryptocurrency.
 This is the time of one bar or candlestick, depending on which chart type you select.

 There are 9 chart timeframes from one minute to one month available in the trading platform.
-You can switch between the timeframes using the Timeframe menu, located on the toolbar.
+You can switch between the timeframes using the Timeframe menu.